When Writing About a Work of Art Which Question Would Contribute Most to Your Evaluation

 Greek art and Renaissance art was often based on sure rules of proportion, which accorded with classical views on optical harmony.
 Then maybe the beauty you see (or not) tin be partly explained past reference to the proportions (of objects and figures) in the work.

 Are Certain Shapes or Patterns Repeated in the Painting?
+Do the Colours Used in the Painting Complement Each Other?

 According to psychologists, repetition of pleasing shapes, specially in symmetrical patterns, tin relax the eye and the brain, causing us to feel pleasure.